-A total of 32 applications were received.
-Staff compiled the applications for review by the CDBG Subcommittee.
-The CDBG Subcommittee consists of two (2) City Council members and 2 voting members of the Community Advisory Commission (CAC).
+For the 2018-2019 Action Plan, a public CDBG Subcommittee meeting was held on March 6, 2018 at 4:00 pm at City Hall.
+The meeting agenda was posted at least 72 hours prior to the meeting on the City website, as well as in a place visible to the public, according to Brown Act regulations.
+The CDBG Subcommittee consists of two (2) City Council members and 2 voting members of the Community Advisory Board (CAC).
 The CAC is an advisory body appointed by the City Council to provide information concerning quality of life issues for Pittsburg residents.
 The CAC also reviews and provides input to the City Council, including recommendations and suggested policies on issues of public interest, traffic and recreation issues.
+All members of the CDBG Subcommittee and two (2) staff members attended the meeting.